emboiko/Socket_Singleton/readme.md

 [Common TCP/UDP Port Numbers](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers)

-It is recommended to specify a port in the constructor - this behavior should be made dynamic in future versions*
+It is recommended to specify a port in the constructor*

 Examples: